 OK, difficulty of change acknowledged.
 Now let’s scootch back a moment and talk about why your budget looks different.

-Prefer to watch instead of read?
+Prefer to watch the ways we made your budget better?
 Hannah unpacks the updates below.

 Don’t see any changes yet?
 Go to your app store and update for the magic!